 Table Contents

-Camp Hansen court-martial lawyers at Gonzalez & Waddington are civilian court-martial defense attorneys who represent service members stationed in Camp Hansen facing felony-level military offenses.
-The firm focuses exclusively on defending court-martial charges, providing representation in cases involving complex investigations and serious allegations.
-Their attorneys handle cases across all military service branches and appear in court-martial proceedings worldwide.
+Camp Hansen court-martial lawyers at Gonzalez & Waddington are civilian military defense attorneys who represent service members stationed in Camp Hansen, Okinawa, Japan facing felony-level military offenses under the Uniform Code of Military Justice (UCMJ).
+The firm focuses exclusively on defending court-martial charges and provides worldwide representation in complex, high-stakes military criminal cases.
+Their attorneys defend Marines, Soldiers, Sailors, Airmen, Guardians, and Coast Guardsmen accused of serious misconduct requiring aggressive, trial-ready litigation.

 The United States maintains military authority in Camp Hansen due to its strategic value for regional readiness and training operations.
 Units stationed here support rotational forces and mission preparation, requiring a sustained command presence.
 Service members assigned to this location remain subject to the UCMJ regardless of deployment status or operational posture.
 This continuous jurisdiction ensures accountability consistent with broader military requirements.